munair/biopset-documentation/settlement-dao.md

 ## Governance Process

-The governance process of the Settlement DAO is outline below:
+The governance process of the Settlement DAO is outlined below:

 ### Discussion